KDE/neochat/README.md

 the KDE community website's get involved section under [development](https://community.kde.org/Get_Involved/development).
 This is primarily aimed at Linux development.

-For Windows and Android [Craft](https://invent.kde.org/packaging/craft) is the primary choice.
+For Windows and Android, [Craft](https://invent.kde.org/packaging/craft) is the primary choice.
 There are guides for setting up development environments for [Windows](https://community.kde.org/Get_Involved/development/Windows) and [Android](https://develop.kde.org/docs/packaging/android/building_applications/).

 ## Running

-Just start the executable in your preferred way - either from the build directory or from the installed location.
+Start the executable in your preferred way – either from the build directory or from the installed location.

 ## Tests